-South Carolina Department Date Bond Execu ited
+South Carolina Department of Transportation Date B Bond Executed

-of Transportation

 BID BOND

 Principal

 Surety

-Amount of Bond 5% OF Total Cost to Complete as sh nown on the Cost Proposal Bid form Date of Bid
+Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid form Date of Bid

 Project

-KNOW ALL MEN BY THESE PRESENTS, above named are held and firmly bound unto the South Department, in the sum of the amount stated above, for our heirs, executors, administrators, and successors, join The condition of this obligation is such as to execute a contract and cause to be executed bonds accept the Project identified above and PROPOSER's Response (20) days after the receipt by the PROPOSER of Contract included in the RFP on the basis of the terms at together with and accompanied by a Performance and Interest website under "Standard Forms", in the total amount of conforming to the bond forms located on the Design-But Contract Price, , and that failure to perform shall be just understood that in the event of the annulment of the away the Department, not as penalty, but as an agreed liquidate reasonable under the circumstances existing as of the Profor losses its will incur as a result of Proposer's failure to be fulfilled and Performance and Indemnity and Payme satisfactory to the Department, this obligation shall be a IN WITNESS THEREOF, the above-burdent indicated above, the name and corporate seal of each coundersigned representative, pursuant to authority of its confidence in the confidence of the proposer's part of the proposer's part of the payment of the proposer's failure to be fulfilled and Performance and Indemnity and Payme satisfactory to the Department, this obligation shall be a supplied to the proposer's failure to perform the payment of the proposer's failure to perform the proposer's failu Carolina Department of To the payment of which sum ntly and severally, firmly be operate as a guarantee that ptable to the Department, a se to RFP, should the same act forms from the Depart and conditions set forth in to indemnity bond conforming said Contract's Contract F will website under "Standa at and adequate cause for the ard, the amount of this gua ted damage and as difficultated to enter into the Contract.
-In the bonds, as set forth in the null and void; otherwise to parties have executed this in proporting body. ransportation, hereinafter well and truly to be many these presents.
-The PROPOSER will fall as set forth in Request be accepted, and that nument, Proposer will execute RFP and PROPOSE to bond forms located Price (as defined therein and Forms", in the amount e annulment of the awarrantee shall immediated to determine, agreed be did to the RFP) to compose Should each and all of the Proposal, be executed, remain in full force and instrument under their saffixed and these presents. er called the ade, we bind ourselves, ally and promptly at for Proposal (RFP) for ot longer than twenty cute the form of ER'S Response to RFP on the Design-Build),, and a Payment bond at of 100% of such rds; and it is fully y be at the disposal of between the parties are ensate the Department the foregoing conditions bonds being I effect.
-Everal seals on the date ints duly signed by its
+KNOW ALL MEN BY THESE PRESENTS, That we above named are held and firmly bound unto the South Carolin.
+Department, in the sum of the amount stated above, for the payour heirs, executors, administrators, and successors, jointly and The condition of this obligation is such as to operate execute a contract and cause to be executed bonds acceptable to the Project identified above and PROPOSER's Response to RF (20) days after the receipt by the PROPOSER of Contract form Contract included in the RFP on the basis of the terms and conceptable with and accompanied by a Performance and Indemnit website under "Standard Forms", in the total amount of said Conforming to the bond forms located on the Design-Build web Contract Price, , and that failure to perform shall be just and additional to the Department, not as penalty, but as an agreed liquidated dam reasonable under the circumstances existing as of the Proposal for losses its will incur as a result of Proposer's failure to enter be fulfilled and Performance and Indemnity and Payment bonds satisfactory to the Department, this obligation shall be null and IN WITNESS THEREOF, the above-burden parties hindicated above, the name and corporate seal of each corporate undersigned representative, pursuant to authority of its governing In Presence of: Witness (2 Required) a Department of Transportation, ment of which sum well and truiseverally, firmly by these prese as a guarantee that the PROPOS the Department, all as set forth P, should the same be accepted, as from the Department, Propose litions set forth in the RFP and y bond conforming to bond formater's Contract Price (as definitions are under "Standard Forms", in equate cause for the annulment of amount of this guarantee shall in age and as difficult to determine Due Date (as defined in the RFF into the Contract.
+Should each as, as set forth in the Proposal, be void; otherwise to remain in full have executed this instrument unparty being hereto affixed and the a, hereinafter called the ally to be made, we bind ourselves, ents.
+SER will fully and promptly in Request for Proposal (RFP) for and that not longer than twenty er will execute the form of PROPOSER'S Response to RFP ms located on the Design-Build ned therein), and a Payment bond in the amount of 100% of such of the awards; and it is fully immediately be at the disposal of the agreed between the parties are P) to compensate the Department and all of the foregoing conditions e executed, bonds being ll force and effect.
+Inder their several seals on the date these presents duly signed by its

-n Presence of: Witness (2 Required) INDIVIDUA L OR PARTNERSHIP
+l (Seal)

-2. (Seal)
+2 (Seal)

-CD- :

-Attest Corporate Pr шеграг
+Attest Corporate Principal

-Secretary Business Add dress

-Witness (2 Required) ${\text{By}}$ Affix
+Secretary Witness (2 Required) Business Address

-· Бу Corporate
+1 Ву Affix Corporate

 2 Title Seal

-Corporate Su rety

-Witness (2 Required) Business
+Witness (2 Required) Corporate Surety Business

-Address
+1. Address

-1 By Affix Corporate

-Sent